Anthony-Nolan/Atlas/README_ManualTesting.md

   - Check AI logs/Debug window for further info if messages repeatedly dead-letter.

 ### Verification Results
-Verification results are displayed using an Actual vs. Potential (AvP) plot
+Verification results are displayed using an Actual vs. Potential (AvP) plot.

 Recommended reading for how AvE plots and their metrics should be used and intepreted:
 Madbouly, A., at al, (2014); Validation of statistical imputation of allele-level multilocus phased genotypes from